As uncomfortable as having a cough may be, it remains one of the body’s best defense systems.

 In many cases, a cough also resolves on its own within three weeks.

-For those who prefer to use cough medicine to help soothe their discomfort, knowing the cause of your cough and which medicines are available can help determine whether or not cough medicine is right for you.
+Knowing the cause of your cough and which medicines are available can help determine which cough medicine is right for you.

 What Causes a Cough?